Set Up and Edit Pipelines

 To define your pipeline's trigger conditions, do the following:

-1. On the Pipeline Manager page, select the upper right New Pipeline button.
+- Open the Pipeline Manager page.
+Then, select the upper right New Pipeline button.
 The New Pipeline page appears.

 NOTE